glacier-modding/Hitman-l10n-Hashes/README.md

 ![LINE Completion - 67.59%](https://img.shields.io/badge/LINE-67.59%25-red.svg)
 <!-- BADGES_END -->

-This repository contains various hashes relating to l10n formats in the World of Assassination Trilogy.
+This repository contains various hashes relating to l10n formats in the World of Assassination Trilogy and Absolution.
 These hashes include:
 - LINE hashes
 - DLGE soundtag and switch hashes